Multifactor Authentication (MFA) is an effective solution that increases the security of your account. It requires the following:

 - How to use YubiKey with Multifactor Authentication

 For more information about using Multifactor Authentication, review the Multifactor Authentication FAQs article.

 Once you've enabled Multifactor Authentication, the following panel login screen opens:

 - Multifactor Authentication Code: Enter the 6-digit passcode generated by your mobile device.

 - Remember this computer?: From this dropdown menu, choose how long you wish your computer to store this code.
 The three options are:

 Changes when logging in from a new computer

-Multifactor Authentication uses browser cookies to function, so if you try to log in from a new computer that has never logged in to your DreamHost panel before, the Multifactor Authentication Code field will not initially be visible, and your first log in attempt will fail.
+Multifactor Authentication uses browser cookies to function.
+If you try to log in from a new computer that has never logged in to your DreamHost panel before, then the Multifactor Authentication Code field is not initially visible and your first login attempt will fail.
 After that first attempt, DreamHost will identify your account and make the Multifactor Authentication Code field visible so that you can log in.